Professional Chess Association of the Philippines: Tournaments

-The PCAP will have three tournaments or conference in each season namely the All-Filipino, Reinforced and Open Conferences.
+The PCAP will have three tournaments or conferences in each season namely the All-Filipino, Reinforced and Open Conferences.
 Participating teams will be geographic-based, and will represent a particular local government unit although all teams will be privately owned.
 The participating teams will be divided into two geographic conferences or groups, North and South with teams initially playing other sides within their respective groups before playing against each other in inter-league matches in the elimination round.